Skip to main content

 My qualifications are from the UK — CPCAB Level 3 & 4 Diploma in Integrative Psychotherapy Counselling, the same standards as therapists practising in Britain.
 I understand both worlds: the professional clinical framework of Western therapy and the cultural landscape of the Pakistani community.

-I have worked with clients across the UK diaspora — in London, Birmingham, Manchester, Bradford, and beyond.
-The themes that emerge are remarkably consistent: the loneliness, the guilt, the pressure to hold two identities simultaneously.
-You do not need to explain your background to me.
+I have worked with clients across the UK diaspora — in London, Birmingham, Manchester, Bradford, Leeds, Sheffield, and Leicester, as well as Pakistanis living elsewhere in England and Scotland.
+The themes that emerge are remarkably consistent wherever you are: the loneliness of living far from home, the guilt of not calling enough, the exhaustion of performing two identities at once, and the isolation of struggling with something you cannot discuss with family.
+You do not need to explain any of that to me.

 • Level 3 & 4 Diploma, Integrative Psychotherapy (CPCAB-UK)